enghwa/ecommerce-shopfront-on-aws/5_Cleanup/README.md

 You created the Aurora Read Replica in Singapore using CLI.
 Go to `RDS`, select Read Replica Cluster `arc309-replica-cluster`, and select `Promte` in `Actions`.
 We need to promte the read replia as standalone to delete the instance.
 Then select Read Replica Instance `arc309-replica-instance` and select `Delete` in `Actions`.

 ## 4. Delete S3 buckets
 You need to empty the S3 bucket to delete resources.
-Go to `S3` and delete workshop related buckets such as `cdktoolkit-stagingbucket-xxxxxxx`.
+Go to `S3` and delete workshop related buckets:
+* `cdktoolkit-stagingbucket-xxxxxxx` in Singapore and Ireland
+* `bookstore bucket` in Singapore and Ireland
+* `pipeline bucket` in Ireland

 ## 5. Delete CloudFormation staks